MikeMaximus/gbm/GBM/readme.txt

 	- "Windows" and "Linux" are the only valid choices at this time and only Linux users are allowed to change this field.
 - Changed how GBM initilizes on startup to fix some long standing issues.
 - Fixed some inconsistencies with form icons and when forms are shown in the task bar.
+- GBM no longer provides a warning about "Syncing Game IDs" when importing configurations in the Game Manager.
+	- The warning was very confusing and is no longer relevant to most users.
+	- The "Sync Game IDs" Tool will continue to be available for now, but the messaging has been changed warning not to use it without reading the manual first.

 Windows:

 - Updated SQLite to 3.27.2